Maged325/Python-Portfolio/Pandas/readme.md

 # 🐼 **Pandas Data Analysis & Cleaning Notebook**

-### This notebook showcases my understanding of **Pandas**, a core data manipulation library in Python.
-It includes examples of loading, inspecting, cleaning, transforming, and exporting datasets using practical, real-world techniques.
+This notebook showcases my understanding of **Pandas**, a core data manipulation library in Python.
+It includes practical examples of loading, inspecting, cleaning, transforming, and exporting datasets using real-world techniques.

+---

-## 📂**Contents**
+## 📂 **Contents**

 - What is a DataFrame?
 - Pandas Series and DataFrames
 - Loading data